macvogelsang/pyoro-playdate/README.md

 - Added falling leave effects to game 2.
 This is a feature from the original game that I held off on implementing because I thought the extra sprites would have a performance impact, and indeed they did.
 So there is now an extra setting in the menu: leaf effects 'off', 'on', or 'auto'.
 'Auto' keeps the effects on until there are too many sprites on screen where framerate starts to significantly drop and then turns off the effects.
 If anyone wants to help me improve performance on this front, feel free to reach out.
 - Added a more interesting loading screen transition
 - Added hills to the launcher card
-- Fixed a bug where the flashing food would spawn too early if the screen was just cleared
+- Fixed a bug where the flashing beans would spawn too early if the screen was just cleared
 - Fixed yet another main menu bug
 - Fixed two almost-imperceptable graphical issues
+- Fixed some bugs you'll never know about since they were introduced in patch 1.0.3

 ### v1.0.2